 Astronomers study the infrared wavelengths to study the early universe and to learn about objects that are too cold to generate visible light including brown dwarf stars and dust clouds.

 Visible wavelengths make it through Earth's atmosphere, but turbulence in the atmosphere causes images of stars to be blurred and spread out by at least 0.5", even at the best observing sites in the world.
 The Hubble Space Telescope observes from an orbit about 559 km above the Earth at wavelengths from near infrared through the visible range and into the ultraviolet.
 It has a 2.4 meter primary mirror.
 It was put into orbit in 1990 and had a major repair in 1993.
-In May 2009 it was serviced again and should last until its successor, the James Webb Space Telescope (JWST), is launched in 2021.
+In May 2009 it was serviced again and its mission is ongoing.
+The successor to Hubble is the James Webb Space Telescope (JWST), which was launched in December 2021.
 The JWST will be optimized for infrared observation, however, and ground based observatories will be the main source of observations in the visible range when Hubble is no longer able to operate.
 The Kepler Space Telescope was launched in March, 2009 and was active until November 2018.
 It had a 1.4 meter diameter primary mirror, and observed in the visible and infrared range of wavelengths.
 It had a very large field of view and was used to search for Earth sized planets within our galaxy.
 It detected 2,662 planets during its mission.

 X-ray telescopes make it possible to study objects with temperatures between 106 and 108 K (between about 1 million and 100 million °C).
 When atoms in a gas are this hot, they move so fast that when they collide, they emit X-ray photons with wavelengths less than 10 nm.
 The Earth's atmosphere blocks all X-rays from space, so space telescopes must be used to observe in these wavelengths.
 X-rays have such high energy that the typical reflecting telescope design used for radio, infrared and optical telescopes cannot be used as the X-rays would just penetrate into the mirror.
 Instead, mirrors are arranged in specially shaped tubes so that the X-rays coming into the telescope just skim off the surface of the mirror (similar to skipping a stone on the surface of a lake) and onto a detector.
 Two X-ray telescopes currently in space are the Chandra X-ray Observatory and the XMM-Newton.